-10. Ka tau te raru | Dispute resolution
+10. Te whakawāwā raruraru | Dispute resolution

-Should a dispute arise about the implementation of Te Mana Whakahono ā Rohe, the hapū and the Northland Regional Council undertake to work together in good faith to resolve the dispute.
+Should a dispute arise about the implementation of Te Mana Whakahono ā Rohe, the hapū and Northland Regional Council undertake to work together in good faith to resolve the dispute.

 If the dispute cannot be resolved, the following steps will be taken: